FEMA Corps FAQs

 Can I be selected for both AmeriCorps NCCC and FEMA Corps, and then choose which track I want to do?

-No. Once you are invited to serve for one NCCC service track you will no longer be able to be selected for the other NCCC service track.
-Be sure to learn as much as possible about the many opportunities available to you, and decide which option is right for you.
+Unfortunately no, once you are invited to serve for one NCCC service track you will no longer be able to be selected for the other NCCC service track.
+So be sure to learn as much as possible about the many opportunities available to you, and decide which option is right for you.

-In FEMA Corps, young people are provided with the training, experience, and educational opportunities to prepare them for careers in emergency management and related fields, a commitment that extends beyond their service term
+FEMACorps young people are provided with the training, experience, and educational opportunities to prepare them for careers in emergency management and related fields, a commitment that extends beyond their service term.

 Partners and Organizations - Answers